CS222-UIUC/Neural-Style-Transfer-Project/README.md

 ### Social Navigation Bar

 Uses the React-Share Library.
 Role of the navigation bar is to allow users to easily share the website with other people via social media (Twitter, Facebook, Email).
 Does not directly interact with other components of the application, but it does keep track of the website url which it incorporates into a default message.
-Main Contributors: Jacob K.

 ### Download Button

 Uses the standard ReactJS library.
 The role of the button is to allow the user to easily download the stylized image.
 The download button interacts with canvas element containing the stylized image to convert it to a downloadable png image.
-Main Contributors: Jacob K, Jacob S.

 ###